lhr-solar/BPS/Docs/source/Software/Tasks.rst

     frequently at once every 100 milliseconds.

 Yields
-    It yields when it signals the critical state task that the current is safe, when it detects a fault, when it tries to use a shared resource, and when it sends an :term:`SPI <SPI>` message.
+    It yields when it signals the check contactor task that the current is safe, when it detects a fault, when it tries to use a shared resource, and when it sends an :term:`SPI <SPI>` message.

 Additional Considerations